Scaling vs. Summing

 10.1 + 10.1 + 10.1 = 30.3.
 By the addition rule (rounding to the tenths place), the answer is 30.3 g.3 × 10.1 = 30.3.
 By the multiplication rule (rounding to 3 sig figs), the answer is 30.3 g.

-In this case, the answers happen to be the same, which doesn’t help us understand which approach is correct.
-Consider a different mass: 50.1 g.
+In this case, the answers happen to agree, masking the problem.
+Try a different mass: 50.1 g.

 50.1 + 50.1 + 50.1 = 150.3.
 By the addition rule, the answer is 150.3 g.3 × 50.1 = 150.3.
 By the multiplication rule, the answer must be rounded to 3 sig figs: 150. g or 1.50 × 102 g.